plon/Bard-Discord-bot/README.md

 * `/toggledm`: Toggle if DM chatting should be active
 * `/public`: Toggle if bot should respond to all messages in chat
 * `/private`: Toggle if bot should only respond to /chat
+* `/images`: Toggle if bot should respond with images

 ## Credits